 (c) refer to each certificate of title and certificate of Crown Land Title for the land concerned.

-[Regulation 10 inserted in Gazette 16 Feb 2001 p.
+[Regulation 10 inserted: Gazette 16 Feb 2001 p.
 912.]

 11. Requirements before plan can be approved

 The Inspector of Plans and Surveys or an authorised land officer may only approve a plan when all the necessary instruments, applications or dealings transferring or disposing of the land are registered.